Wednesday, June 08, 2022

 CASTLE OR UPPER CITADEL BARRACK HOSPITAL

-The Castle Street Barracks, incorporating the 1652 Upper Citadel of town defensive walls, was built in 1734 and by 1837 it had a formalised hospital with a bedding store, kitchen, sergeant's quarters, 5 wards, a surgery, and dead house or mortuary.
-Closed c.1880 with opening of Renmore Barracks and demolished in 1985.
-Hospital probably partly demolished or re-used earlier.
+The Castle Street Barracks, incorporating the 1652 Upper Citadel of the town defensive walls, was built in 1734 and by 1837 it had a formalised hospital with a bedding store, kitchen, sergeant's quarters, 5 wards, a surgery, and dead house or mortuary.
+Closed c.1880 with opening of Renmore Barracks and finally completely demolished, apart from an entrance doorway that is still visible, in 1985.

 Doorway into Castle Barracks Military Hospital Yard